 Many researchers are warning for increased traffic congestions when anyone can take a low cost direct trip alone in a robotaxi so politicians will probably have to find ways to give shared travelling priority in cities.

-CabiBUS may offer faster trips than RoboTaxis where it is allowed to use public transportation lanes but may be the preferred service if several persons want to travel together from one place to another.
+CabiBUS can offer faster trips than RoboTaxis where it is allowed to use public transportation lanes.

 The Boston Consulting Group, Robo-Taxis and the New Mobility